-Mediation is also a well-accepted ADR mechanism in Switzerland.
+Mediation is also a well-accepted mechanism for alternative dispute resolution in Switzerland.
 The Swiss Civil Procedure Code provides that a judge or parties may suspend proceedings in favour of a mediation attempt, and the Chambers of Commerce of Basle, Berne, Geneva, Lausanne, Lugano, Neuchâtel and Zurich also offer their services in commercial mediation based on the Swiss Rules of Commercial Mediation.